 - Cookies required for the function of a website

 - Tracking or advertising cookies

 First party cookies are those cookies that are set on the website on which a user is surfing.
-These cookies are not made accessible by browsers across domains, which means you will not be passed to third parties.
-First party cookies include, in particular, necessary cookies, performance cookies, functional cookies and advertising cookies.
+These cookies are not made accessible by browsers across domains, meaning you will not be passed to third parties.
+First party cookies mostly include: necessary cookies, performance cookies, functional cookies and advertising cookies.

-Third party cookies or tracking cookies are a commonly used to mark the user of a website to later recognize him.
-These cookies are used to monitor the browsing behavior of a user over a longer period of time.
-They are therefore used to advertise targeted.
+Third party cookies or tracking cookies are commonly used to identify the user.
+These cookies are used to monitor the browsing behavior of a user over a longer period of time and are therefore used to create targeted advertisement.
 These cookies are set by banners that are integrated on a website and not by the website itself.
 This happens even without explicit user registration on a website and across multiple web offers.
-In doing so, third party cookies are collecting useful information such as navigating the user through links, the dwell time on various web pages and page views, as well as the frequency of page views.
+In doing so, third party cookies are navigating the user through links and are collecting useful information such as: the dwell time on various web pages and page views, as well as the frequency of page views.

 Functions of Cookies

 To enable the free use of websites for visitors, website operators often advertise.
 Advertising agencies as a third party advertise based on the user information generated by the cookies.
 Cookies can therefore contribute to the financing of a website through advertising.

 By storing user information while surfing on a website, cookies process and store personal information.
 This information can be seen as an e-mail address, name, age, product suggestions, etc.